afzaltk/ToyRobotSimulator/README.md

 Modify the commands.txt file found in the location ToyRobotSimulator/ToyRobotSimulator/.\
 Add all the required commands in this file.\
-Run an instance of the Project - ToyRobotSimulator \
+Run an instance of the Project - ToyRobotSimulator in the Debug mode\
 This will show a command window with the expected result.

 ------------------------------------------------------------------------